Feincraft/SecureView/README.md

 # SecureView
-SecureView is a demonstration solution for Continuos Authorization.
+SecureView is a Power Apps demonstration solution for Continuous Authentication.

 Continuous authentication is the process of constantly verifying a user's identity throughout their session.
 It's an advanced security measure that ensures only the authorized user is accessing sensitive information or performing actions on a system.
 With continuous authentication, there are no longer one-time login credentials or single-factor authentication methods, which can be easily compromised.